🇧🇪

 Very Common

-Belgian brasserie cooking has deep French roots, and butter is a default enrichment applied throughout — often added at the pass without appearing anywhere on the menu.
-A dish described simply as "with seasonal vegetables" or "sauce maison" may contain butter or cream without disclosure.
+Belgian brasserie cooking has deep French roots, and butter is a default enrichment applied throughout, often added at the pass without appearing anywhere on the menu.
+A dish described as "with seasonal vegetables" or "sauce maison" may contain butter or cream without disclosure.
 Vegetable sides, potatoes, and soups are the most common vehicles.
-Assuming any brasserie sauce is dairy-free without asking directly is the primary restaurant risk for vegan travellers in Belgium.
+Assume any brasserie sauce or side contains dairy until confirmed otherwise, and ask about all four forms: butter, cream, cheese, and milk in cooking.

 Gelatine in Belgian Pralines